graalvm/graalvm-demos/native-image-workshop/SETUP-QUICK.md

 ### Install Visual Studio Code

-A number of plugins ahve been written for this editor, that allow for better integration with the GraalVM eco-system.
+A number of plugins have been written for this editor, that allow for better integration with the GraalVM eco-system.

 You are more than welcome to use another editor.
 When it comes to the polyglot debugging, please make sure that you have the Google Chrome browser installed.